 Rinse the artichokes and pat dry with a paper towel.
 Then rub some lemon on the cut surface to prevent browning.

 Add the water to the stainless inner liner.
-Then add the aromatics, if using, (garlic, bay leaves, lemon slices, salt, onion, and rosemary).
+Then add the aromatics, optional, (garlic, bay leaves, lemon slices, salt, onion, and rosemary).